Marshblocker/crs_seeker/README.md

 python crs_seeker
 ```
 Then paste the HTML code of the webpage of the CRS pre-enlistment page of your chosen subject.
 Wait for
-a while, then a table of the top course schedules will be displayed, like so (instructor's name are concealed for privacy purposes):
+a while, then a table of the top course schedules will be displayed, like so (instructors' names are concealed for privacy purposes):

 ![Program sample](sample.png "Program sample")